kframework/boogie-semantics/README.md

 The semantics of Boogie were informally defined in the paper ["This is Boogie 2"](https://www.microsoft.com/en-us/research/publication/this-is-boogie-2-2/).
 Our semantics follows the semantics as defined there as much as possible, adding increased formality where the informal semantics are vague.
+The section numbering in the Syntax and Semantics listed in this document also follows the section numbering from "This is Boogie 2."

 Eventually, we hope to support the full Boogie test suite, and use this semantics both to verify the primary Boogie tests, as well as to verify